Exposed circuits, linear quotients, and chordal clutters: Applications: Simon's conjecture and higher chordality

-Our constructions are also related to ridge-chordality as follows.
+\begin{rem} Our constructions are also related to the notion of BYZ-chordality from \cite{BPZ} as follows.
 If ${\mathcal C}$ is a $d$-clutter on vertex set $[n]$, let ${\mathcal C}^{d+1}$ denote the $(d+1)$-clutter on the same vertex set, with circuits given by all cliques in ${\mathcal C}$ of size $d+1$.
-For example if $d=2$, so that ${\mathcal C}$ is a graph, then ${\mathcal C}^{d+1}$ consists of all triangles in the underlying graph.
-One can then show that $e$ is an exposed edge of ${\mathcal C}$ if and only if $e$ is a simplicial ridge of ${\mathcal C}^{d+1}$.
+For example if $d=2$ (so that ${\mathcal C}$ is a graph) then ${\mathcal C}^{d+1}$ consists of all triangles in the underlying graph.
+One can then show that $e$ is an exposed cricuit of ${\mathcal C}$ if and only if $e$ is a simplicial ridge of ${\mathcal C}^{d+1}$.
 We thank Mina Bigdeli for pointing this out to us \cite{BigPer}.
-In \cite{NikZaa} it is shown that for a graph $G$, a sequence of edges $e_1, \dots, e_t$ is a simplicial sequence of ridges in $G^3$ if and only if the ideal $I_{\overline G}$ has linear quotients.
-Hence this observation provides alternative proof for their result.
+This observation also provides an alternative proof of a result in \cite{NikZaa}, where it is shown that for a graph $G$ a sequence of edges $e_1, \dots, e_t$ is a simplicial sequence of ridges in $G^3$ if and only if the ideal $I_{\overline G}$ has linear quotients.

+Conversely we note that if ${\mathcal C}$ is a $d$-clutter with an exposed edge $e$ it is \emph{not} necessarily the case that we can find an element $e$ such that $e \backslash \{v\}$ is a simplicial ridge of ${\mathcal C}$. \end{rem}